BJClarke/troubleshoot/bxnui.md

 ## BXNUI3065E
 **Message**: A problem occurred while contacting IBM Virtual Servers.

 Try again later.
-If the problem continues, go to [IBM Bluemix Support](http://ibm.biz/bluemixsupport){: new_window}."
+If the problem continues, go to [IBM Bluemix Support](http://ibm.biz/bluemixsupport){: new_window}.

+## BXNUI3066E
+**Message**: The attempt to migrate your app failed because we couldn't contact Cloud Foundry to switch your app to Diego.

+Try again later.
+If you see this message again, contact [IBM Bluemix Support](http://ibm.biz/bluemixsupport){: new_window}.

+## BXNUI3066E
+**Message**: The attempt to migrate your app failed because we couldn't contact Cloud Foundry to switch your app to Diego.

+Try again later.
+If you see this message again, contact [IBM Bluemix Support](http://ibm.biz/bluemixsupport){: new_window}.

+## BXNUI3067E
+**Message**: The attempt to roll your app back to DEA failed because we couldn't contact Cloud Foundry.

+Try again.
+If you see this message again, contact [IBM Bluemix Support](http://ibm.biz/bluemixsupport){: new_window}."